Wahib286/Internship-Assign-2/README.md

 # Internship-Assign-2
+# How to run
+## npm run dev

+i have used npm concurrently and setup the json file

 This project is for EmptyCup!
 Thank you for providing this wonderful internship opportunity and for the assignment to help me grow as a developer.